habibcilmd-cardiologist/dr-cil/content/en/services/pci/index.md

       answer: "Yes, if needed, PCI can be performed again on different vessels or the same vessel."
 ---

 PCI (Percutaneous Coronary Intervention) is catheter-based treatment of coronary artery disease.
 It includes balloon angioplasty and stent implantation.
-Assoc.
+Interventional cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in PCI procedures.

 ## What is PCI?